-Watchdoog Timer: An error checking system that examines the processor state, software timers, and program related counters when the datalogger is running its program.
+Watchdog Timer: An error checking system that examines the processor state, software timers, and program related counters when the data logger is running its program.
 If the processor has bombed or is neglecting standard system updates or if the counters are outside the limits, the watchdog timer resets the processor and program execution.
 Voltage surges and transients can cause the watchdog timer to reset the processor and program execution.
-When the watchdog timer resets the processor and program execution, an E08 error code will be displayed while the datalogger program is running.
+When the watchdog timer resets the processor and program execution, an E08 error code will be displayed while the data logger program is running.
 Frequent repetitions of E08 indicate a hardware or software problem which should be reported to Campbell Scientific.

-Weather Station: An application specific data acquisition system that monitors meteorological conditions.
-Typical weather stations include meteorological sensors (e.g., rain gage, temperature and RH probe, wind vane, anemometer, and pyranometer), datalogger, power supply, tripod or tower, data retrieval peripheral, and environmental enclosure.
+Weather Station: An application-specific data acquisition system that monitors meteorological conditions.
+Typical weather stations include meteorological sensors (for example, rain gage, temperature and RH probe, wind vane, anemometer, and pyranometer), data logger, power supply, tripod or tower, data retrieval peripheral, and environmental enclosure.

 Weather Tight: Describes an instrumentation enclosure impenetrable by common environmental conditions.
 During extraordinary weather events, however, seals on the enclosure may be breached.